jonas089/articles/02-starks.md

 In typical constructions x is an element from the shifted, extended domain H' that is used when computing points of the DEEP polynomial D(x).

 ## Spot Checks
 In addition to checking that the DEEP polynomial is low-degree, we must also perform spot checks in the extended domain.
-This is usually all based on Fiat-shamir challenges, but the underlying logic of the checks remains the same:
+This is usually all based on Fiat-Shamir challenges, but the underlying logic of the checks remains the same:

 ```rust
 if composite_poly.evaluate(x) != quotient_poly.evaluate(x) * vanishing_poly.evaluate(x) {